somework/cqrs/docs/reference.md

 Two console commands ship with the bundle:

 * `somework:cqrs:list` – Prints the handler catalogue in a table.
 Accepts the `--type=<command|query|event>` option multiple times.
+Add `--details` to the command to include the resolved dispatch configuration for every handler.
 The command is safe to run in production and reflects the container compiled for the current environment.
 * `somework:cqrs:generate <type> <class>` – Scaffolds a message and handler pair for the chosen type.
 Optional flags:
   * `--handler=` to customise the handler class name.